tristanic/isolde/isolde/docs/source/tutorials/bulk_fitting/bulk_fitting.rst

 If you were paying attention during the rigid-body fitting, you'll have noticed that we still have some rather large shifts to do.
-To make sure we can see all the map, we'll need to increase the mask radius (using the "Mask radius" spin box on ISOLDE's "Sim settings" tab).
+To make sure we can see all the map, we'll need to increase the mask radius (using the "Mask radius" spin box on ISOLDE's General tab).
 Go ahead and increase this to 16.

 .. figure:: images/mask_radius_spinbox.png